fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Clear-AadrmSuperUserGroup.md

 ```

 ## DESCRIPTION
-The **Clear-AadrmSuperUserGroup** cmdlet clears the super user group for your organization.
+The **Clear-AadrmSuperUserGroup** cmdlet removes the super user group for your organization.
 This cmdlet does not affect users that are individually assigned the super user privilege with the [Add-AadrmSuperUser](./Add-AadrmSuperUser.md) cmdlet.

 ## EXAMPLES